Fonsecanichs/HBM-Literature/docs/05-Upper-Extremity.md

 ## Shoulder

+- Williamson, 2020[@Williamson2020]: Effect of rotator cuff muscle activation on glenohumeral kinematics: A cadaveric study

 - Chodock, 2020[@Chodock2020]: Identifying predictors of upper extremity muscle elasticity with healthy aging

 - @Mulla2019: Glenohumeral stabilizing roles of the scapulohumeral muscles: Implications of muscle geometry